 The benefits of a jobs-focused organization can be profound.
 Leaders can articulate their company’s purpose in a way that unifies its culture around a customer-centric mission.
 With clarity of purpose, employees can make autonomous decisions.
 Measuring the right things is reinforcing and provides more meaningful insight into how the company is doing.

 At Intuit, for example, focusing on the customer job “to get taxes done” has enabled the company to move beyond the chaotic “feature chases” that produced lots of new improvements that customers didn’t really value.
-The company is so focused on customers’ jobs that it allows itself to operate like a network of startups in which small teams launch new product pilots with minimal senior-level approval because they are so clearly aligned on with jobs.
+The company is so focused on customers’ jobs that it allows itself to market products that customers actually need, operating like a network of startups in which small teams launch new product pilots with minimal senior-level approval because they are so clearly aligned on with jobs.

 Putting Customers at the Center of Strategy